 All mobs are modified, but for many of them, the primary goal is simply noise reduction.
 Chickens,

 polar bears, endermen, etc., are often only changed to simpler swaths of color.

-them, and they are by nature rather noisy so it made sense to leave them as such.
-Animated connected
+frantic, but are otherwise untouched.
+They are by nature rather noisy so it made sense to leave them as

 Rain and snow are vanilla textures with reduced numbers of drops/flakes.
 This makes them a lot less

-Doing the seasons was constrained by the fact that animation interpolation ignores transparency.
-I also
+With Changes, doing the seasons was constrained by the fact that animation interpolation ignores

-And I may find a good hi-res font to integrate.
-For now, pick your
+I may find a good hi-res font to integrate.
+For now, pick your favorite!

-The way to get art that wasn't pixelated was to find artwork that was entirely rectilinear.
+The way to get art that isn't pixelated is to find original artwork that is entirely rectilinear.
+Luckily

 Piet Mondrian, 1872-1944, a Dutch painter who